Assistant Graduate Advisor for Media Studies (MA & PhD)

 Dr. McClearen’s first book, Fighting Visibility: Sports Media and Female Athletes in the UFC, was published with the Studies in Sports Media Series with the University of Illinois Press in March 2021.
 Her research can also be found in Communication and Sport, the International Journal of Communication, Continuum, New Formations, Feminist Media Studies, and The Velvet Light Trap, among others.

-She is an affiliated faculty member in the Center for Sports Communication and Media at UT and a diversity scholar with the National Center for Institutional Diversity at the University of Michigan.
+She is an affiliated faculty member in the Center for Sports Communication and Media and the Center for Entertainment and Media Industries at UT and a diversity scholar with the National Center for Institutional Diversity at the University of Michigan.